 Clean a Shower Head With Vinegar

 Vinegar is one of the most common chemicals used to clean shower heads.
-It has acetic acid which is an excellent solvent to dissolve mineral based salts forming in it.
+It has acetic acid which is an excellent solvent to dissolve mineral-based salts forming in it.

 The steps are simple as well.
-It takes just a little effort to clean with vinegar and will make sure that it’ll run you fine for years.
+It takes just a little effort to clean with vinegar and will make sure that it’ll run fine for years.

 Step 1 – Preparation of the vinegar solution

 Take out the shower head for cleaning with an adjustable wrench carefully.
-Be careful while you do it because it’s a hefty chunk of metal which can hurt your face.
+Be careful while you do it because it’s a hefty chunk of metal that can hurt your face.
 Now, It’s time to get the solution ready.

 Take a container or a plastic bag and pour some tap water in it.
 Once done, mix the same amount of distilled vinegar in it.
 You may have to vary the proportions if you are not satisfied with the result.
 In my case, this ratio did the trick just right.

-Step 2 – Cleaning of the shower-head
+Step 2 – Cleaning of the shower head

-Dip the shower-head in the container of vinegar solvent.
+Dip the shower head in the container of vinegar solvent.
 Let it rest idly in there for at least an hour.
 Slowly, the mineral deposits will dissolve.
 Once you see particles in the water or it’s been enough time, it’s time to take it out and wash it properly.

 Now take a metal sponge to scrub it nicely.
 Don’t be rough with it.
 Do it slowly and methodically in a circular motion.
 Otherwise, there will be scratches on the metal surface.
 If you are too harsh with it, then even the paint may chip off.

 Once, it looks clean enough.
 Run it through the water again.
-Make sure that the water runs through the shower-head itself so there will be no foam or deposit left on the inside.
+Make sure that the water runs through the shower head itself so there will be no foam or deposit left on the inside.
 Once done, let it dry off a bit or wipe it with a clean piece of cloth.